skrkasharian/playwright-mcp/security-considerations.md

 ---

 ## Summary
 Integrating Playwright MCP Server introduces storage, compute, and network risks that can compromise confidentiality, integrity, and availability.
-Services hosting MCP must implement strict network and compute isolation, input validation, access controls, and continuous monitoring to mitigate these risks.
+Services hosting the MCP server must implement strict network and compute isolation, input validation, access controls, and continuous monitoring to mitigate these risks.

 ---